Building with shadcn/ui is one thing. Knowing what's possible with it is another.

 - Best for: SaaS dashboards, onboarding flows, and product-specific UI patterns

-The components blend shadcn/ui's clean aesthetic with Framer Motion animations.
-For SaaS founders building marketing pages that need more visual personality than the default shadcn/ui style, Aceternity covers the gap without requiring a separate design system.
+The components blend shadcn/ui's clean aesthetic with Motion animations.
+For founders building marketing pages that need more visual personality than the default shadcn/ui style, Aceternity covers the gap without a separate design system.

 - Pricing: Freemium